EDMdesigner/EDMdesigner-API-Doc/README.md

 ### edmDesignerApi.createProject(data, callback)
-Creates a new project.
-(A new e-mail template.)
+Creates a new project (a new e-mail template).
 #### Parameters:
   * data {Object}
     * data.title {String} The title of the new project.
     * data.description {String} The description of the new project.
   * callback(result) {Function}
-    * the result param is an object on which you can find an _id property, which identifies the newly created project
+    * the result param is an object in which you can find an _id property, which identifies the newly created project
     * result._id {String} The id of the new project.
 (This is a [MongoDB](http://www.mongodb.org/) id.)

 #### Example: